ForNeVeR/praefectus/Readme.md

 ### (A bit of) artificial intelligence

-Praefectus tries to be useful with some small AI components in it: it will try to derive the tasks completion percents and task estimation based on simple machine learning algorithms.
+Praefectus tries to be useful with some small AI components in it: it will try to derive the tasks' completion percents and task estimation based on simple machine learning algorithms.
 Everything it presumes then should be approved by a human, so don't worry, machines aren't (yet) going to take over your tasks.